Learning a distance measure from the information-estimation geometry of data

 \section{Reproducibility statement}

-\Cref{sec:experiments,appendix:training-details} provide all the details necessary to reproduce our results, including the training hyperparameters of the denoiser model used in the computation of the IEM, the implementation details of the learned function $f_{\omega}$, and the data preprocessing procedures.
+\Cref{sec:experiments,appendix:training-details,appendix:additional_exp_results} provide all the details necessary to reproduce our results, including the training hyperparameters of the denoiser model used in the computation of the IEM, the implementation details of the learned function $f_{\omega}$, the data preprocessing procedures, and the maximum differentiation competition experiments.
 Our code is available online at \url{https://github.com/ohayonguy/information-estimation-metric}.